melvir86/user_ms/README.md

 # User Backend Microservice for MedCentral application
-This is a shared code repository for the User Backend Microservice of MedCentral application
+This is a code repository for the User Backend Microservice of MedCentral application

 [For testers & public - how to run the program]